Fusion

 A safe, virtually inexhaustible source of energy for the future

-Expertise for laser inertia and magnetic fusion
+Expertise in laser fusion and magnetic fusion

 The Fraunhofer ILT offers a comprehensive infrastructure to realize your ideas